 Kevin turned off his alarm-clock.
 It was ten in the morning.
 He slumped out of bed and started a pot of coffee.

-As the coffee dribbled, he checked his Facebook, his Instagram, and his Twitter.
-Kevin smiled; he’d doubled his followers since Jonas’ book came out.
+As the coffee dribbled, Kevin checked his Facebook, his Instagram, and his Twitter.
+He smiled; he’d doubled his followers since Jonas’ book came out.
 What was the title?
 Live to Run?
 Kevin would never bother reading it, but apparently he came across quite well.
 He’d have to thank Whitney for the publicity.

 Kevin checked his texts and almost dropped his phone.
 “Jonas!
 You idiot!”
 He dialed a number and put the phone to his ear.
 “Whitney!
 Your ex is making an ass of himself again!
 Call your Uncle Hermes, I’ll pick you up.”